 The first few weeks of the internship are a period of transition and immersion into a new environment.
 Interns get to know the staff and a new kitchen, as well as learn the basics of the schedule, local ingredients, kitchen systems, and the rhythm of the work day.
 The hope is that interns will become familiar with the ins and outs of the RFSP after finishing their first two weeks with the program.

 The RSFP internship position is paid with a small benefit.
-Room and board are provided.
+For some of the internship slots, room and board are provided.

 The visiting cook position is unpaid.
 Room and board are not provided.